- Medical School - UT Health Science Center at San Antonio School of Medicine (2006-2010)

-Jakub Furmaga, M.D., is an Assistant Professor in the Department of Emergency Medicine at UT Southwestern Medical Center.
+Jakub Furmaga, M.D., is an Associate Professor in the Department of Emergency Medicine at UT Southwestern Medical Center.

 Dr. Furmaga earned his medical degree at the University of Texas Health Science Center at San Antonio.
 He completed a residency in emergency medicine at MetroHealth/Cleveland Clinic and received advanced training in medical toxicology through a fellowship at UT Southwestern.

 Certified by the American Board of Emergency Medicine in emergency medicine and medical toxicology, he joined the UT Southwestern faculty in 2013.

 Dr. Furmaga is the Medical Toxicology Scholarly Track Director for emergency medicine residents at UT Southwestern.
 He serves on several committees, including the national practice committee for the American College of Medical Toxicology and the emergency department quality committee for UT Southwestern.
 In 2015, he received the John F. Haynes Medical Toxicology Award from Texas Tech University Health Sciences Center El Paso.